msikma/country-flags/readme.md

 # country-flags

+*Note: this is incomplete at the moment and hasn't been updated in a while, so I would recommend you use something else instead.*

 This repository contains all global country flags, plus a JSON file that contains the countries' ISO 3166-1 Alpha-2 codes (same as used for domain TLDs).